sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

 In the next module, we will set up Kali Linux on the LAN interface.
 This VM will be used to configure and manage pfSense.
 It will also be used as the attack VM to target the vulnerable systems on the OPT1 (CYBER_RANGE).

-Part 3 - Kali Linux Setup
+Next part - Kali Linux Setup

 [Download]: https://www.pfsense.org/download/
+[Virtualbox Network Settings Guide]: https://www.nakivo.com/blog/virtualbox-network-setting-guide/